-All software versions include free eFile so you get your refund faster.
-And no worry about getting lost in the mail.
+All software versions include free eFile, so you get your refund faster.
+And no worries about getting lost in the mail.
 You can eFile up to five returns.
 That gives you the ability to do the taxes for your other family members or close friends too.

-TurboTax has an online version on their site that you can use without installing software on your computer.
-However, as mentioned above, all the software versions that you can purchase via download allow you to eFile up to five returns.
-The online version only lets you do one return.
+TurboTax has an online version on its site that you can use without installing software on your computer.
+However, all the software versions for a Mac or Windows PC allow you to eFile up to five returns.
+The online versions only let you do one return.

-In addition, all the software versions let you do as many taxes as you want on your own computer, five of which can be eFiled.
+In addition, all the software versions let you do as many taxes as you want on your computer, five of which can be eFiled.